sayak0809/HSDC-CreditCardFraudDetection/README.md

 # HSDC-CreditCardFraudDetection
 This project is about using python and machine Learning to build models that will be able to detect any credit card abnormalities or fraudulent activities.
-This project is Carried out by team vispy of hamoye internship data science track .
+This project is carried out by Team Vispy of Hamoye Internship HSDC 2021.

 ## Steps:
 1. Import libraries